-A full assessment of transmission network contingencies is carried out for each test case in accordance with the TSSPS using AC load flow analysis.
+Each test case is checked for compliance with the TSSPS.
+A full assessment of transmission network contingencies is carried out for each test case using AC load flow analysis.
 This involves assessing the impact of an outage of each transmission circuit and item of equipment, and therefore involves thousands of contingencies being tested.
-Each test case is checked for compliance with the TSSPS.